 - Limited control over customer experience and fulfillment

-As 3PLs act as managers between manufacturers and retailers, the service provider doesn’t take ownership of the goods or products being shipped.
+As 3PL companies act as managers between manufacturers and retailers, the service provider doesn’t take ownership of the goods or products being shipped.
 If your supply chain turns out to be too complex for you to internally manage effectively, then a 3PL provider may be a suitable option for your business.

 With Easyship, your business can enjoy access to our global courier network with pre-negotiated rates and to warehouses all around the world with both B2B and B2C shipping.
 Sign up for free today to scale your business globally and efficiently!

 Previous Post:Ideas to Improve the eCommerce Customer Experience